This is ecoligo

 Chief Financial Officer

 ecoligo was founded by Markus Schwaninger and Martin Baart, three years after they met at a solar conference in Kenya in 2013.
 Thanks to many years of experience in the renewable energy and development cooperation, the two have impressive knowledge of these fields and an extensive professional network.
 Certified experts for the financing of projects in the areas of climate and renewable energy, Martin and Markus are often asked to speak at conferences and events and provide consultancy on these topics.
 They are supported in marketing and communications by Emma Patmore.
-Cas Luuring is developing and automating the company’s digital processes.
-Ezgi Özcan manages ecoligo’s solar projects.
+Cas Luuring is developing the automation of the company’s digital processes.
+Ezgi Özcan manages ecoligo’s solar projects from development to operations.
 Client relationships and sales are managed by Rasmus Hansen, who is based in Ghana.

 Data and Software Architect